Simple turn latch

 Check something else when: Make sure the latch pulls the panel tight enough to compress the weatherstripping.

-Direct answer: To replace an attic hatch lock, support the hatch panel, remove the old lock or latch, match the replacement by thickness and latch throw, drill only the holes you need, fasten the new lock square, and test that the hatch pulls tight without binding.
+Direct answer: To change an attic hatch lock, support the hatch panel first, remove the old lock or latch, match the replacement by hatch thickness, backset, latch throw, and key style, drill only the holes you need, fasten the new lock square, then test that the hatch pulls tight and still opens for authorized access.

-An attic hatch lock is not just hardware.
-It has to hold the panel shut, keep the weatherstripping compressed, and still release cleanly when someone needs access.
-On a commercial attic hatch, check access rules and key control before changing the lock style.
+An attic hatch lock is small hardware doing a real job.
+It has to hold the panel shut, keep weatherstripping or a gasket compressed, and still release cleanly when someone needs service access.
+On a commercial attic hatch, do not change a keyed lock to a simple latch without checking key control, access rules, and who is supposed to get into that space.

 Before you start: Match the lock by hatch thickness, latch throw, mounting hole spacing, and whether the hatch needs keyed access, a turn latch, or a compression latch.